-We have acted as counsel to FingerMotion, Inc., a Delaware corporation (the "Company"), in connection with the Company's registration statement on Form S-1 (the "Registration Statement") dated September 8, 2022, filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act"), with respect to the proposed resale of up to 6,822,320 shares (the "Shares") of common stock, par value \$0.0001 per share (the "Common Stock"), of the Company which may be offered and sold from time to time by the selling stockholder identified in the Registration Statement.
-The Shares consist of (i) 5,083,190 shares of Common Stock (the "Conversion Shares") issuable upon conversion of a convertible promissory note issued by the Company to the selling stockholder on August 9, 2022 (the "Note"), and (ii) 1,739,120 shares of Common Stock (the "Warrant Shares") issuable upon the exercise of a warrant issued by the Company to the selling stockholder on August 9, 2022 (the "Warrant").
+We have acted as counsel to FingerMotion, Inc., a Delaware corporation (the "Company"), in connection with the Company's registration statement on Form S-1 (the "Registration Statement") dated September 8, 2022, as amended on January 4, 2023, filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act").
+The Registration Statement relates to the registration of the following shares of common stock of the Company for resale by the selling stockholders named in the Registration Statement (the "Selling Stockholders"):

+- 5,083,190 shares of common stock (the "Conversion Shares") issuable upon conversion of a convertible promissory note (the "Note") and 1,739,130 shares of common stock (the "Warrant Shares") issuable upon the exercise of a warrant (the "Warrant"), which Note and Warrant were issued by the Company to one of the Selling Stockholders on August 9, 2022; and - 168,000 shares of common stock ("Compensation Warrant Shares") issuable upon exercise of warrants (the "Compensation Warrants") issued by the Company to one of the Selling Stockholders on November 29, 2022 pursuant to a financial advisory agreement between the Company and such Selling Stockholder dated April 14, 2021 (the "Financial Advisory Agreement").